matteozavatteri/matteozavatteri.github.io/_pages/service.md

 ## Program chair

-- **co-chair of the 6th Workshop on Artificial Intelligence and fOrmal VERification, Logic, Automata and sYnthesis ([OVERLAY 2024](https://overlay.uniud.it/workshop/2024/), to appear)**
+- **co-chair of the 6th Workshop on Artificial Intelligence and fOrmal VERification, Logic, Automata and sYnthesis ([OVERLAY 2024](https://overlay.uniud.it/workshop/2024/))**

 ## Program committees